Powerlearnproject/se-day1-assignment-RealAura/README.md

 Debugging IDE enables a step through the code, line by line, as it runs and inspect code behavior.
 IDEs also integrate several debugging tools that highlight bugs caused by human error in real time, even as the developer is typing.

 Version Control Systems (VCS)
-- are software tools that help software teams manage changes to source code over time. eg Git
+-Are software tools that help software teams manage changes to source code over time. eg Git
 importance:
 Collaboration: Enables multiple developers to work on the same codebase without conflicts.
 Change Tracking: Records detailed history of changes, allowing easy analysis of each modification.